MarcusZeal/mystara-isle-canon/content/Sessions/Session 2.md

 To the south, the players find a rectangular room with a pool of water.
 The pool is clear, with the faint glow of the key visible at the bottom.

 The party finds a particularly talkative frog who reveals this information to them.
-Using this intel, they gain access to the hidden room where they find [[Aeloria's Essence]].
+Using this intel, they gain access to the hidden room where they find [[Aelorian's Essence]].